 - Required to operate a backhoe, front loader, sludge press, and laboratory equipment.

-- Works rotating shifts (including weekends and holidays), and extended work shifts as needed.
+- Works rotating shifts and weekends and maintains 24-hour on-call status to cover shifts as needed.

 - Operates backhoe and other heavy equipment; and